Resinchem/ESP-Parking-Assistant/README.md

 A simple to build and use garage parking assistant using an ESP8266 or ESP32 and WS2812b LEDs.
 Using a low cost Wemos D1 Mini or ESP32 Mini, a short strip of around 20-40 WS2812b LED pixels and TFMini-s LIDAR distance sensor, a visual parking assistant system for putting your car in the same location in the garage each time can easily be created.

+### ESP8266 Support Has Ended (v0.52+)

+Due to the continued addition (and complexity) of new features, it has unfortunately become necessary to drop support for the ESP8266 beginning with release v0.52.
+If you have or wish to use an ESP8266, then you must use firmware v0.51 or earlier.
+I've tried to update the wiki and related pages, but if you still see references to the ESP8266 please be aware that this applies to firmware v0.51 or earlier.
+Newer features shown in the wiki and discussed elsewhere also may not be available in the older ESP8266 versions.
+It is highly recommended to now use an ESP32 for all new builds.

 ### Please see the [wiki](https://github.com/Resinchem/ESP-Parking-Assistant/wiki) for full details on installation, configuration, settings and options.
 If you just want to install the firmware for the ESP8266/ESP32, **[download the appropriate .bin file from the Releases page](https://github.com/Resinchem/ESP-Parking-Assistant/releases/latest)**.
 You do not need to download anything from the /src folder nor do you need to clone the repository.
 Please follow the wiki instructions before asking questions about how to install the software.